-Development and physical improvements listed below in Subsections A to O are exempt from Design Review, except as provided by Sections 22.42.030 (Design Review for substandard and hillside building sites), 22.42.035 (Design Review for Certain Driveways) and 22.42.040 (Design Review for Development Along Paper Streets), and except where a Community Plan adopted by the Board of Supervisors requires Design Review to implement specific design standards.
+Review, except as provided by Sections 22.42.030 (Design Review for substandard and hillside building sites), 22.42.035 (Design Review for Certain Driveways) and 22.42.040 (Design Review for Development Along Paper Streets), and 22.42.045 (Design Review for development along anadromous fish streams and tributaries), and except where a Community Plan adopted by the Board of Supervisors requires Design Review to implement specific design standards.
 In addition, where a conflict arises between conditions of approval of a discretionary application (e.g., Master Plan, Precise Development Plan, Design Review) and the exemptions listed below, the project-specific conditions of approval shall be the applicable regulations.
 Development and physical improvements that are exempt from Design Review shall be located outside of the Stream Conservation Area and Wetland Conservation Area setbacks established in the Countywide Plan and Article V (Coastal Zones - Permit Requirements and Development Standards).
 The requirements of Chapter 22.114 (Appeals) do not apply to determinations issued under this Section.